scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 checkpointing and restoring the state of their corresponding resources.
 The execution environment can change between checkpoint and restart.
-For example, the computation might be restarted on a different computer which has different file mount points, different network address, etc.
+For example, the computation might be restarted on a different computer which has different file mount points, a different network address, etc.
 Plugins handle such changes in the execution environment by virtualizing these aspects.
 Figure :ref:`dmtcp-plugins` shows the layout of DMTCP plugins within the application.